Thenlie/employee-tracker/README.md

   ## Description

   A command-line application built from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+Made during the U of U full-stack coding bootcamp.

   ## Table of Contents